-- a) that body (to the councillor's knowledge) has a place of business or land in the area of the council; and - b) either: - i. the total nominal value of the securities\ exceeds £25,000 or one hundredth of the total issued share capital of that body; or - ii. if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or his/ her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners has a beneficial interest exceeds one hundredth of the total issued share capital of that class. - \ 'director' includes a member of the committee of management of an industrial and provident society. - \ 'securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.
+a) that body (to the councillor's knowledge) has a place of business or land in the area of the council; and b) either:

+- i. the total nominal value of the securities\ exceeds £25,000 or one hundredth of the total issued share capital of that body; or - ii. if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the councillor, or his/ her spouse or civil partner or the person with whom the councillor is living as if they were spouses/civil partners has a beneficial interest exceeds one hundredth of the total issued share capital of that class. - \ 'director' includes a member of the committee of management of an industrial and provident society. - \ 'securities' means shares, debentures, debenture stock, loan stock, bonds, units of a collective investment scheme within the meaning of the Financial Services and Markets Act 2000 and other securities of any description, other than money deposited with a building society.

-Table 2: Other Registerable Interests
+Other Registerable Interests

-You must register as an Other Registerable have a personal interest in any business of your authority where it relates to or is likely to affect:
+You have a personal interest in any business of your authority where it relates to or is likely to affect:

-- a) any unpaid directorships - b) any body of which you are a member or in a position of general control or management and to which you are nominated or appointed by your authority - c) any body: - i. exercising functions of a public nature - ii. any body directed to charitable purposes or - iii. one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union)
+- a) any body of which you are in general control or management and to which you are nominated or appointed by your authority - b) any body: - i. exercising functions of a public nature - ii. any body directed to charitable purposes or - iii. one of whose principal purposes includes the influence of public opinion or policy (including any political party or trade union)